Cooking Guide: Can't Decide What to Eat?: Development

 Released in Japan in 2006, Cooking Guide was originally shown to the US during Nintendo's Media Briefing at the Hollywood Kodak Theatre at E3 2008.
 It was later shown at the Nintendo US Press Conference Live Blog in San Francisco in October.
-After selling 600,000 units total in North America and Europe during its first two days of sales, the green-colored version of the DS lite was later released on May 3, 2009.
+After selling 600,000 units total in North America and Europe during its first two days of sales, the green-colored version of the DS Lite was later released on May 3, 2009.

 Reception

 The game was generally well-received, receiving an 81% from Metacritic.
-Official Nintendo Magazine felt Cooking Guides features makes it "actually better than your average recipe book" and praised both the ease of use of the software and the range of recipes it offers, but felt that the European retail price it was being sold at was too steep.
+Official Nintendo Magazine felt Cooking Guides features make it "actually better than your average recipe book" and praised both the ease of use of the software and the range of recipes it offers, but considered the European retail price too steep.
 They gave it 80%.
-Pocketgamer felt that while practiced cooks will have little use for it, on the whole it was more useful than other Touch!
+Pocket Gamer felt that while practiced cooks will have little use for it, on the whole it was more useful than other Touch!
 Generations titles such as Brain Training.
 IGN gave Personal Trainer: Cooking a 9/10, praising its accessibility, user interface and features such as the instructional audio narration.
 It was awarded Best Use of Sound by IGN in their 2008 video game awards.

 Cooking Guide received an Excellence Prize for Entertainment at the 2006 Japan Media Arts Festival.
 Supermarket chain Asda has claimed that Cooking Guide has sold over 10,000 copies in the first hour of release alone, and has also positively affected the sales of products used in the application's recipes.
 The North American version was the 13th best-selling game and third best-selling Nintendo DS game of December 2008 in the United States.